No. 25 La-Lafayette wins Sun Belt West, beats South Alabama - WHIZ News

 Louisiana-Lafayette’s defense came in tied atop the Sun Belt in interceptions with 10 and safety Percy Butler added another on South Alabama’s opening drive.

-The Cajuns quickly capitalized with Lewis’ TD pass to Williams less than five minutes into the game and ULL led the rest of the way.
+The Cajuns (7-1, 5-1) quickly capitalized with Lewis’ TD pass to Jalen Williams less than five minutes into the game and ULL led the rest of the way.

+Lewis’ second touchdown tosses went for 3 yards to Errol Rogers.
+He also hit running back Trey Ragas for a 25-yard score on a fourth-down conversion, with Ragas narrowly staying inside the left sideline to put the game away early in the fourth quarter.

+“We finally started fast this weekend,” Ragas said, adding that knowing a victory would clinch the West “played a big part” in the focus and intensity the Cajuns were able to sustain from start to finish.

 Smith’s 22-yard run made it 14-0 and Rogers’ TD catch made it 21-3 in the middle of the second quarter.